-The Melbourne Rebels have this week bid farewell to a number of valued members from their 2021 playing squad following the completion of the Harvey Norman Super Rugby Trans-Tasman competition last weekend.
+The Melbourne Rebels have today bid farewell to a number of valued members from its Super Rugby Pacific campaign, including four great servants of Australian rugby.

-The Melbourne Rebels can also confirm it has some great news to announce in the coming week’s regarding player signings and retention, in what shapes as an exciting time for Rebels’ members and supporters.
+The Melbourne Rebels can also confirm it has some exciting announcements to make in the coming days regarding new player signings and retentions.

 The Melbourne Rebels wish nothing but great success to this year’s departing players and thanks them for their commitment and impact on Australian and Victorian rugby.